AbhinavMadahar/thesis/proposal/outline.md

 Thesis proposal total length: fifteen pages

-- Introduction (four pages)
+- Introduction (three pages; one hundred sentences)
   - Raise the sense that it is important that the research community not shy away from revolutionary work in favour of merely evolutionary work
-  - Based on this, raise the importance of pursuing the major endgoals of AGI and artificial conciousness
+  - Based on this, define and raise the importance of pursuing the major endgoals of AGI and artificial conciousness
+    - Define AGI
+    - Define artificial conciousness
     - North Star
   - Distinguish between research on the trunk and research on the branches
     - Note that research can sometimes have both aspects